 Detailed energy planning saves money and Co2

-Green Transition 10 May 2017 Isidore McCormack Daniel Kelley
+Green transition 10 May 2017 Isidore McCormack Jens Ole Hansen

 A growing number of US cities are striving to lower their carbon footprints.
 District heating with flexible use of energy sources is a cost-efficient way of achieving this.
 An energy technology professor sees a huge potential.

 Low-carbon organisations and networks like The Carbon Neutral Cities Alliance (CNCA), Compact of Mayors and C40 continue to attract new members and partners, also in the USA.
 One of the most active cities in the field, Cambridge in Massachusetts, has chosen Ramboll to prepare a masterplan to significantly decarbonise its energy supply.

 Green energy city planning is increasingly a competitive parameter for US cities attempting to attract the best and most progressive students, academics and businesses.
 Cambridge is home to two of the world’s most prestigious universities, Harvard and the Massachusetts Institute of Technology (MIT), both of which have made a low-carbon future a priority.

 "The state of Massachusetts has ambitious carbon reduction targets, as do a lot of US cities and colleges, which creates a competitive drive between sustainability managers in the respective locations to get to carbon neutrality first," says Isidore McCormack, Project Manager at Ramboll Energy.